angeerr/Fine-tuning-gpt2/README.md

   | SGD with Nesterov (momentum=0.9)| <link> |
   | AdamW ($\beta_1=0.9$, $\beta_2=0.95$) | <link> |
-❗ Models with different optimizers are trained with the same weight decay and hyper-parameter settings
+❗ Models with different optimizers are trained with the same weight decay and hyper-parameter settings ❗ 4.2(A) experiments are conducted based on gpt2-medium/lora (save time).
+In the report this should be specified explitcitly